creadicted/OekofenMonitor/README.md

 dbname = oekofen
 ```

+A `oekofen-fetch.cfg` sample file is provided in this repository

 ## 3. Add a cronjob to execute the data fetcher

 The script takes the data from the json and inserts it in to the influx database.
 A cronjob is a task the device will